evanwill/openrefine-b/content/handy.md

 ## Common HTML parsing

+Combining "Create new column by fetching from URL" and the `parseHtml()` GREL function is a powerful and flexible method to harvest data from the web or scrape sites.
+Always remember to use `.toString()` or `.join("|")` at the end of your parsing statements or you will end up with empty cells even through your html parsing is correct!

 I often use these GREL statements to extract stuff out of HTML:

 - get all image src out: `forEach(value.parseHtml().select('img'),i,i.htmlAttr('src')).join("; ")`
 - get all links out: `forEach(value.parseHtml().select('a'),i,i.htmlAttr('href')).join("; ")`
+- cells out of a table rows: `forEach(value.parseHtml().select('tr'),i,i.select('td')).join("; ")`